-There were no material transactions in 2019.
+Beside the sale of ASL to YOUPLUS, there were no material transactions in 2020.

 B.2 FIT AND PROPER

 It is ASL's goal to ensure that all persons who hold a key function within ASL are "fit and proper".
 In particular, persons holding a key function have to have adequate professional qualifications, knowledge and experience to enable sound and prudent management.
 In addition, they should be of good repute and integrity.